govtx86/govtx86/README.md

 ### Hi there 👋
 #### I am Govind

-- 🔭 I’m currently working on web development
+- 🔭 I’m currently working on Rust
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Rust
 - 👯 I’m looking to collaborate on fun stuff
 - 🤔 I’m looking for help with front end
 - 💬 Ask me about programming